New Home Will Feature Atlantis Dramatically Displayed ‘in Space’ and More Than 60 Interactive Exhibits Telling the Story of the Space Shuttle Program

 “We think visitors to Kennedy Space Center Visitor Complex will be awed and inspired by how they will see and experience Atlantis,” said Bill Moore, chief operating officer of Kennedy Space Center Visitor Complex.

 “Complementing Atlantis will be more than 60 interactive, immersive exhibits about the entire shuttle program – including its key role with the International Space Station and the Hubble Telescope, and how it paved the way for today’s new space programs.
 Along with our authentic 363-foot-long Apollo/Saturn V rocket, countless other unique space artifacts, the Shuttle Launch Experience and everything to see at a working space port, Atlantis makes the visitor complex the best place to experience, learn about and be inspired by mankind’s greatest adventure,” Moore said.

-Work will begin to enclose Atlantis in the exhibit building by completing construction of the final wall, which is expected by mid-December.
+Work will begin to enclose Atlantis in the exhibit building by completing construction of the final wall, which is expected by mid-December, the main reason why the construction has taken so long is due to the danger factors the workers have had to face, now that they finally got overhead crane safety approval the project can be done way faster.
 Atlantis will be encapsulated in a protective wrap before that work begins.

 Atlantis’s daylong, 10-mile trip from Kennedy Space Center’s Vehicle Assembly Building aboard NASA’s 76-wheel Orbiter Transportation System featured stops for a signing ceremony at NASA’s Kennedy Space Center headquarters and guest viewing opportunities at Space Florida’s Exploration Park and later as it entered the visitor complex.